0cjs/8bitdev/src/clic/Language.md

 XXX Valid formats for numbers need to be documented here.

-### Characters
+#### Characters

 While some versions of CLIC will have strings and some will not, in all versions of CLIC sym1 is re-used as the char type.
-This allows reading standard `'c` syntax for printable characters.
+This allows reading standard `'c` symbol syntax for printable characters.
 Non-printing chars use the following escapes which are processed by the reader:

     \0      $00 NUL
     \a      $07 BEL terminal bell ("alert")